ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 No need to manage an allow-list in the load balancer.
 - This can be implemented with no changes to the TLS handshake.

+#### Example 3: TLS user authentication for SMTP submission

+- The mail user agent initiates a TLS connection the the server, conveying the user's domain via the DANE Client Identity extension.
+- If the dane_clientid is allowed and begins with a _user label, the TLS server then performs a DNS lookup for TLSA records holding the user's CA, and includes them when requesting a client certificate.
+- If the client's certificate is signed by a CA found in the TLSA records and the certificate's dNSName matches the dane_clientid then the client identity is authenticated to consist of the uid in the certificate, an "@" symbold and the UTF-8 representation of the certificate's dNSName except for its "_user." prefix.
+- The SMTP submission uses SASL EXTERNAL to obtain the authenticated user identity in userid@domain.name form and, if so desired, request it be changed to an authorization identity.

 ### IoT: Device to cloud

 Direct device-to-cloud communication is common in simple IoT applications.